sthakur1985/aws-web-app-deploy/README.md

 (https://github.com/sthakur1985/aws-web-app-deploy/blob/main/aws-architecture-webapp-2.jpg)

-This project creates a complete 3-tier web application infrastructure:
+This project proposes a complete 3-tier web application infrastructure:

-- **Presentation Tier**: Application Load Balancer (ALB) with SSL/TLS termination
+- **Presentation Tier**: Application Load Balancer (ALB) with SSL/TLS termination.
+(SSL is not considered as of now)
 - **Application Tier**: Auto Scaling Group with EC2 instances in private subnets
 - **Data Tier**: RDS MySQL is deployed in Multi-Az mode.
-Diagram depicts provsion of read replica.
+Diagram depicts provsion of read replica as well
 - **Content Delivery**: S3 + CloudFront for static content
 - **DNS Management**: Route53 for domain management
-- **Security**: Centralized IAM roles and security groups
+- **Security**: Centralized IAM roles and security groups.
+DB credentails are managed by secret manager
 - **Monitoring**: CloudWatch alarms and logging